Shared Shelf Overview

 Shared Shelf has been developed in response to the community's expressed need for a cataloging and media management system that allows institutions to manage and share collections across departments at their own campus, with other institutions, or on the open Web without requiring local technical infrastructure or administration.

-Shared Shelf developed out of ARTstor's pilot hosting program, which concluded in December 2010 (former ARTstor Hosting Advisory Group Members).
-During the pilot period, more than 2 million images from 150 colleges, universities, and museums were uploaded to the ARTstor Workspace software platform, providing seamless integration and cross-searching with the ARTstor Digital Library's 1.5+ million images.
+Shared Shelf developed out of Artstor's pilot hosting program, which concluded in December 2010 (former Artstor Hosting Advisory Group Members).
+During the pilot period, more than 2 million images from 150 colleges, universities, and museums were uploaded to the Artstor Workspace software platform, providing seamless integration and cross-searching with the Artstor Digital Library's 1.8+ million images.
 The ability to bring together institutional and the Digital Library's collections through a single Workspace proved invaluable to scholars and teachers in many different academic fields.

 |Megan Battey, Middlebury College|